sshchicago/admin/board/minutes/2026-01-13_board_minutes.md

 - Etc
   - Andrew might be building a 3D motorized sign, could be a nice group project.
 Andrew shouldn't have to pay for it himself.
+  - In general, we should be spending money on group projects that are good advertising
   - Recent Reddit post about SSH:C not being super friendly.
 We should work to change that narrative
   - Skylark interactive crafts at the bar!
 Tyler knows Ambria (Adam too lol).
 We should do this.